These guides are AI-generated educational summaries — not legal or medical advice.

 Not tracking or reporting the frequency and duration of flare-ups

-Why: The rating schedule for traumatic arthritis (rated as rheumatoid arthritis) is heavily dependent on the number and duration of incapacitating exacerbations.
+The rating schedule for traumatic arthritis (rated as rheumatoid arthritis) is heavily dependent on the number and duration of incapacitating exacerbations.
 Without documented evidence, the examiner cannot accurately complete the DBQ fields for exacerbation frequency.

-Do this instead: Maintain a pain diary or log of all flares.
+Instead: Maintain a pain diary or log of all flares.
 Bring records of any urgent care visits, ER visits, steroid injections, or physician-directed rest periods.
 Present this at the exam.

 Impact: 20% to 60% - each level is defined in part by exacerbation frequency and duration